Salvatore Stabile: Career

-In 2001, Stabile wrote for The Sopranos.
+In 2001, Stabile wrote for The Sopranos (HBO).
 He wrote episode 6 of season 3, called "University".
-In 2002, Stabile was a story editor and wrote for Fastlane, a series for Fox, produced by MC G, starring Bill Bellamy and Peter Facinelli.
-In 2004, he went to write and co-produce Rescue Me, starring Denis Leary.
+In 2002, Stabile was a story editor and wrote for Fastlane, a series for Fox, produced by McG, starring Bill Bellamy and Peter Facinelli.
+In 2004, he went to write and co-produce Rescue Me (FX), starring Denis Leary.
 In 2005, Stabile wrote for the FX television show called Over There.
-In 2007, Stabile wrote, directed and produced his second film called Where God Left His Shoes starring John Leguizamo, Leonora Varela, Jerry Ferrara and David Castro.
+In 2007, he was a writer and executive producer of Fox series Drive.
+In the same year, Stabile wrote, directed and produced his second film called Where God Left His Shoes starring John Leguizamo, Leonor Varela, Jerry Ferrara and David Castro.
 Paul Allen and his Vulcan Films production company financed the movie.
 Where God Left His Shoes was later purchased and released by IFC Films.
 Where God Left His Shoes was nominated for several Imagen Awards, and it went on to win the Humanitas Prize in the Sundance Feature Film category in 2007.

 In 2010, Stabile was a writer and supervising producer on the television show called My Generation for ABC.
 In 2011, he was also a writer and supervising producer on Revenge for ABC.
-In 2013, Stabile worked as a writer and co-executive producer for the Starz series called Power.
+In 2014, Stabile worked as a writer and co-executive producer for the Starz series called Power.
+In 2015, he wrote one episode and served as consulting producer for the MTV series Finding Carter.
+In 2018 and 2019, he served as writer and executive producer for the shows Waco (Paramount Network) and Reprisal (Hulu) respectively.
+In 2025, he wrote one episode and served as consulting producer for the MGM+ series Godfather of Harlem.

-Stabile is currently in preproduction on his next feature film, called A Civil Right.
-The film is based on the true story of Dr. Gilbert Mason, and will star Michael Ealy.
-A Civil Right is slated to shoot in the Spring of 2015.
-Stabile is also currently writing a television pilot for John Leguizamo at AMC, and is also writing and producing a mini-series for E! based on the Gucci family.